vancouvercommunitynetwork/donation-import/README.md

 Since Jun 03 2022
 - Updated `README.md` with a table for input CSV file fields
+- Fixed spelling errors in `README.md`

 Since Dec 13 2018
 - Remove the old files as it now not being used
-- Updated the `README.md` with new instuctions
+- Updated the `README.md` with new instructions

 Since 1-12-2015 (DD-MM-YYYY format)
 - Issues Fixed